Switching from macOS to Windows

 How to work with Windows

-OSX settings are available from the menu, in Windows it is called Control Panel.
+macOS settings are available from the menu, in Windows it is called Control Panel.
 To run anything on Windows, just click on the Search box in the bottom left, click the Windows logo in the bottom left, or press the Windows key on your keyboard and start typing what you want to do.
 That includes applications, control panels and any kinds of settings.
 So if you for example want to check the printers connected to your computer, click it and type "print".
-Unlike OSX, Windows also has a standard way to install and uninstall applications and plugins - in Control Panel choose “Programs and Features” to list your installed programs, find what you want to remove / change and click on it for the available actions.
+Unlike macOS, Windows also has a standard way to install and uninstall applications and plugins - in Control Panel choose “Programs and Features” to list your installed programs, find what you want to remove / change and click on it for the available actions.

 One final thing if you are an oldschool Apple user, do not forget that your mouse has a right button and mouse wheel, remarkably cool things :).